abbykrish/cs360v-f21/Lab0.md

 In this project, you will implement a few features to become familar with the environment and the system that you will work with for the rest of the course.

+### Introduction
+In this project, throughout the labs, you will gradually build all of the pieces required to build a hypervisor.
+Hypervisors provide the means of running multiple OSes managed by just one entity, a single machine.
+We must make sure our hypervisor does several things, such as provide OS-level isolation for users and allocating and switching out resources efficiently.

 You will use the JOS operating system running on QEMU for this project.
 Check the [tools page](https://github.com/vijay03/cs360v-f20/blob/master/tools.md) for an overview on JOS and useful commands of QEMU.
 You will work on them over the next 3 or 4 lab assignments and at the end, you will launch a JOS-in-JOS environment.
+You will cover many tasks, such as interfacing with the hardware with system calls, handling vmexits (similar to a context switch), and mapping the bootloader in memory.

 ### Background